CapybaraOrg/capybara-action/README.md

 ### Support multiple jobs in the workflow[](#location)

 As mentioned in the prerequsities, the action will best work if all the workflow is inside one job as that means we only have one runner and therefore one location where build is run.
 In the future, we could try to support multiple jobs.
-Right now, it is theoretically possible but the accuracy of the calculated time will be bad - greenest time at one location is most probably not greenest time at other location.
+Right now, it is theoretically possible but the accuracy of the calculated time will be bad - most green time (the time where carbon emissions are lowest) at one location is most probably not best time at other location.

+### Authenticate with GitHub via GitHub Apps

 ## Gotchas[](#gotchas)

-### Since Capybara action is cancelling your current workflow run and running it at later time, it is not suitable for CI/CD workflows
+### Since Capybara action is cancelling your current workflow run and running it at later time, it is not suitable for CI/CD workflows where the workflow should be executed immediately.

 ### For best results, put your workflow in one job as multiple steps.
 This way, we are sure that everything is run in same location.